-I have used this picture depicting the potential absorption of pesticides by the human body or one like it many times in my career as Ext.
-Educator to help farmers, gardeners and others who deal with pesticides understand the danger involved if proper precautions are not taken when handling or applying pesticides.
+The accompanying picture depicts the potential absorption of pesticides by the human body.
+This picture should help farmers, gardeners and others who deal with pesticides understand the danger involved if proper precautions are not taken when handling or applying pesticides.

 This picture was taken from the 2008 National Pesticide Applicator Core Manual.
 Several universities including Nebraska have done similar studies.